HOBBIES THAT CAN ACTUALLY SAVE YOU MONEY

 Incorporate simple exercise in your life; things like going on regular walks, doing some mild bodyweight exercises and simply picking up heavy things regularly, will reduce your chances of getting many chronic diseases and conditions and make you feel better.
 Exercise costs nothing at all.

-My friend Eresh is currently focusing on programs where he increases his squats, push-ups and board time; as usual, when he reaches his target number with each one, he will move on to harder versions.
+My son Eresh is currently focusing on programs where he increases his squats, push-ups and board time; as usual, when he reaches his target number with each one, he will move on to harder versions.

 I try to walk every day, walk through my neighborhood and, often, take a walk through the nearby shopping mall.
 I also like to bike to the nearby library.